-We introduced a temporary cap on in-tenancy rent increases.
+We have introduced a temporary cap on in-tenancy rent increases.
 Ministers have the power to vary the rent cap while the emergency measures are in place.

 Tenants should continue to pay their rent during this time.
 Anyone who is struggling to pay their rent, or worried about paying their rent in the future, should discuss this with their landlord as soon as possible.
 There are sources of help for people who are experiencing financial difficulties which may also be helpful.

 The rent cap applies to most tenancies in the private rented sector.

 - short assured tenancies